A University of Opportunities

 Prepared to Lead

 As it always has, Bryn Mawr builds both independence of mind and respect for the power of collective endeavor.
 Our honor code stresses mutual respect and academic integrity, and student government is exceptionally strong.
 These campus customs offer students firsthand experience of collaboration, responsibility, and leadership.
 Learning beyond the traditional classroom helps students develop strategies for teamwork and big-picture thinking.
-We are known for our outstanding record in placing students in graduate and professional schools, as well as our efforts to connect graduates to other promising career opportunities through LILAC, our Leadership, Innovation, and Liberal Arts Center.
+We are known for our outstanding record in placing students in graduate and professional schools, as well as our efforts to connect graduates to other promising career opportunities through our Career & Civic Engagement Center.
 Some 22,000 alumnae/i, leaders in fields too numerous to mention, form a powerful lifelong network for our graduates.

 Bryn Mawr connects women — to ideas, to opportunities, to one another, and to the world.